O-sec-Butylphenol

 o-sec-Butylphenol is an industrial chemical used in dyeing and as a chemical intermediate.
 It is synthesized from phenol and 1-butene in an ortho-alkylation reaction.
 It is corrosive to the eyes, skin, and gastrointestinal tract.

+Applications

+A recognized use of O-sec-Butylphenol is in the synthesis of the fragrance chemical, Freskomenthe™ [14765-30-1], which is itself used in the synthesis of Metambrate [72183-75-6] & Dihydro Ambrate [37172-02-4].

+Another use is in the synthesis of a carbamate insecticide called Fenobucarb.